mjethani/hugo-dario/README.md

 Whether this is optimal depends on the site's structure, server-side [`Cache-Control` settings](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/Caching), and other factors.

-It's also important to note that inlining of CSS and JavaScript comes with **security risks** and should generally be avoided.
+It's also important to note that inlining of CSS and JavaScript comes with **security risks** and is generally discouraged.

 To override the generated `404.html`, create `content/_404.md` with your customized text.
 For example, the following file contains a Hindi version of the default message: